jorgerdc/diplomado-bd-aspirantes/guia-examen/05-dtl/05-dtl.md

 ...

-EXCEPTION
+exception
-   when OTHERS then
+   when others then
       rollback work;
-END;
+end;

 ```